adrianovieira/pcp/README.md

 * Virtualbox >= 4
 * Vagrant >= 1.8
-  * plugin vagrant-hostsupdater (atua no host)
+  * plugin vagrant-hostsupdater (host records on host)
-  * plugin vagrant-hosts (atua no guest)
+  * plugin vagrant-hosts (host records on guests)
-  * plugin vagrant-proxyconf (caso necessite e esteja atrás de proxy)
+  * plugin vagrant-proxyconf
-* Box gutocarvalho/centos7x64
+* Box puppetlabs/centos-7.2-64-puppet

-You must have at least 3 GB of free RAM to run PCP.
+You must have at least 3 GB of free RAM to run PCP smoothly.

 ## Setup